cashbox-laravel/foundation/src/TemplateDriver/README.md

 ## About Cashbox

-`Cashier` provides an expressive and user-friendly interface for managing billing and payment verification services.
+`Cashbox for Laravel` provides an expressive and user-friendly interface for managing billing and payment verification services.
 We believe that development should be an enjoyable, creative experience to be truly rewarding.
 `Cashbox` tries to ease development by simplifying the tasks of adding payment systems to a web application.

 The project contains some ready-made solutions of payment systems, but you can offer your own.

-## About Driver
+## About Driver Template

-Template for fast driver development.
+The Technology driver implements payments in the Bank billing system.

 ## Documentation